rugabunda/Group-Policy-CSE-Debugger/README.md

+# DISCLAIMER:

+This tool is for diagnostic and debugging purposes to isolate the source of Group Policy errors.
+Removing problematic CSEs resolves pointer errors but disables related Group Policy functionality.
+This approach addresses symptoms rather than root causes, and policy settings controlled by removed CSEs will no longer apply.
+Consider this a temporary solution for diagnostic purposes only.
+For production environments, thoroughly document affected policies and consider rebuilding Group Policies through official management channels once the source of corruption is identified.

 # Group Policy CSE Debugger

 ## Description
-This tool automatically diagnoses Group Policy errors by identifying problematic Client-Side Extensions (CSEs) that cause "Invalid pointer" errors.
-It systematically tests each CSE by temporarily removing it from gpt.ini and testing f the error disappears.
+This tool automatically diagnoses Group Policy errors by identifying problematic Client-Side Extensions (CSEs) that cause "Invalid pointer" or other errors.
+It systematically tests each CSE after temporarily removing it from gpt.ini.

 ## Requirements
 - Windows system with Group Policy functionality